yjg30737/yjg30737/README.md

 I believe that cutting-edge IT technology can make human life more comfortable, and to create a society filled with wise people, I strive to work more to work less.

 If you're interested in VividNode, feel free to join the <a href="https://discord.gg/cHekprskVE">VividNode Discord channel</a>.
 VividNode is one of the main epitome of how PyQt project can be used for AI.
 I'll be glad to share the latest articles with all of you 🙂.

+**I will share my thought with you guys soon, about our future and a way of life.**

 <div align=center>